“With pain comes strength”

 In 2019, Aimee moved to Sydney to play for The Northern Tigers FC in the Australia NPL (she has made 18 appearances and scored twice).
 In March 2019, Aimee was chosen for the squad to represent New Zealand in the Cup of Nations and suited for her country two out of three games.
 She was included in the New Zealand Football Squad to play Norway in April 2019 and did not make the final World Cup Squad which was announced in May 2019.
 New Zealand did not progress through.

-Aimee is currently located in Sydney, Australia and has these responsibilities:
+Aimee is currently located in Sydney, Australia and is involved in these roles:

 - Head of New Zealand Football for Wagner&Woolf which recruits talented individuals to the U.S. on scholarship – Click here for more information